barker1889/Simple.Migrations.ConsoleRunner/README.md

   * *"noop"* will just display the changes.
 No migrations will be applied.
 A version table will be created if it doesn't exist
   * *"apply"* will actually run the migrations
 * --migrations: This is the path to the dll that contains the migrations.
 It can be absolute or relative.
-* --version-schema: (optional) The schema to place the version history table in
+* --version-schema: (optional) The schema to place the version history table in - defaults to dbo